 - It can only decrease and increase NTFS partition, FAT32 and any other partitions are not supported.

-- It can only make Unallocated space on the left side when shrinking a partition.
+- It can only make Unallocated space on the right side when shrinking a partition.

 - It cannot shrink a partition beyond the point where unmovable files are located.
 That means, you can only shrink little space even if there's large amount of free space in this partition.